thoughtspot/thoughtspot.github.io/_end-user/pinboards/request-access.md

 {% include tip.html content="You can turn off sharing request emails for users with edit access on objects.
 To turn off these emails for users with edit access " %}

 ## Request edit access
 You may have view only access to a pinboard or answer.
 If you don't have edit privileges, you cannot save any changes you make to the pinboard or answer.
-You cannot pin an answer to that pinboard or answer, change the pinboard or answer layout, or delete a visualization.
+You cannot pin an answer to that pinboard, change the pinboard or answer layout, or delete a visualization.

 If you have view only access, the locked icon ![]({{ site.baseurl }}/images/icon-locked-10px.png "The locked icon"){: .inline} appears next to the pinboard or answer name.